Welcome! I’m Elizabeth Anne. I’m so glad you stopped by!

 A little about me

-I am a stay-at-home wife in Mississippi with my husband, John Mark.
-I love Christmas, animals, organization, and my ever-patient husband.
+I’m a stay-at-home wife in Mississippi with my husband, John Mark.
+I love Christmas, animals, and organization.
 Bugs, loud noises, messes, crowds, and rudeness are the worst.
-God is my first passion and my first love.
+But, God is my first passion and my first love.
 Without Him I would truly be nothing.

-I grew up in a small town in Alabama with my parents, twin brother Alexander, and a dachshund named Sammy.
-I’ve had a few pet Betta fish, too.
-We were surrounded by spiritually minded, Christian people, who helped open my eyes to God’s character and His will for us.
-Even though, like everyone, I hit some bumps in the road, I grew up with a solid Bible foundation, and a deep-rooted want to do God’s will.
+I grew up in a small town in Alabama with my parents, twin brother, and our beloved dachshund.
+We were surrounded by spiritually minded Christians, who helped open my eyes to God’s character and His will for us.
+Even though I hit some bumps in the road, I grew up with a solid Bible foundation, and a deep-rooted want to do God’s will.

-I’ve loved to write since I was a little girl — it’s all I’ve ever seen myself doing (other than being a wife and mom).
-I went to Auburn University to get a degree in English/Professional Writing, and ended up falling in love with blogging.
+I’ve loved to write since I was a little girl — it’s all I’ve ever seen myself doing, other than being a wife and mom.
+I can remember sitting at our family computer writing adventure stories and mysteries in the style of Nancy Drew.
+So, I went to Auburn University to get a degree in English/Professional Writing and ended up falling in love with blogging.

 A little about my family

-Auburn is also where I fell in love with my now-husband!
+Auburn is also where I fell in love with my husband!
 We got married three months after I graduated and almost four months after we got engaged.
-Our goal is to learn and grow together as heirs of the grace of life, navigating the ups and downs of marriage as gracefully as possible — and we wouldn’t have it any other way.
+Our goal is to learn and grow together as heirs of the grace of life, navigating the ups and downs of marriage as gracefully as possible.
 God is the rock of our hearts and we strive to follow His word exactly the way He’s commanded.
-He’s worthy of our praise and our complete submission.
+We believe He’s worthy of our praise and our complete submission.

-We lived in Alabama, Arkansas, and Mississippi all within our first year of marriage, and now we’re settled in Mississippi with our dog, Widget (who’s been the best souvenir from our home in Arkansas).
+We lived in Alabama, Arkansas, and Mississippi all within our first year of marriage, and now we’re settled in Mississippi with our dog, Widget (who’s been the best souvenir from Arkansas).